 - Help students finish their tertiary education by providing safe accommodation.

-- Enable students to overcome the various barriers so they become independent and continue their studies.
+- Enable students to overcome various barriers so they become independent and continue their studies.

 - Alleviate the immediate financial need of their family to support them.

-- The MWIA grant now supports 10 poor rural students in two IBVM hostels, Mary Ward Hostel and St Mary’s Hostel, by providing small scholarships to cover what, for the students, is a significant part of their financial needs.
+- The MWIA grant supported 6 poor rural students in two IBVM hostels, Mary Ward Hostel and St Mary’s Hostel, by providing scholarships to cover a significant part of their financial needs.

-- Over time it is hoped this project will expand and take on additional students.
+- Over time this project will expand and take on additional students.
 10 scholarships will be awarded next year.

 John XXIII Teacher Training Scholarship